 His integrity and sincerity were evident, and his enthusiasm for his work infectious.
 No wonder his peers listened to his opinions with great respect and sought his advice.
-With his deep belief in the importance of his job, Bob combined a feeling for words, a unique ability to turn a phrase neatly, with a quick intellect that relished statistical accuracy.
-These qualities made him invaluable as a policy maker and parliamentarian not only of ASAA, but also of the numerous associations both local and national to which, as a person with a deep sense of professional responsibility, he belonged.
+With his deep belief in the importance of his job, Bob combined a feeling for words a unique ability to turn a phrase neatly with quick intellect that relished statistical accurac and parliamentarian not only of ASAA, but also which, as a person with a deep sense of profe